killermann/samk.blog/content/2020/facilitating-social-justice/index.md

 As a social justice educator, I've always been most drawn to facilitation as my method for engaging groups.
 It's because of this that I'd often push for smaller groups when I was invited to do workshops at conferences (instead of asking for the big room, or seeing that as better, which is usually how workshop presenters value things).
 But I wouldn't let group size limit me.

 I'd even go so far as to facilitate groups of 5,000+ when I was invited to speak in large auditoriums.
-This required a lot of creativity, and depending on the gig, energy spent fielding pushback from a frustrated A/V crew, but it all seemed worth the effort to me.
+This required extra creativity, and depending on the gig, energy spent on back-and-forths with a frustrated A/V crew, but it all seemed worth the effort to me.

-Every moment of facilitation I could add to something that otherwise would have been a lecture _felt_ like the right approach.
-I just didn't have the above language to explain it.
+Every bit of facilitation I could add to something that otherwise would have been a lecture _felt_ like the right approach.
+I didn't have the above language to explain it, but I still knew it.

-I just knew that the best moments of social justice education I had participated in _always_ happened during facilitation.
+I knew that the best moments of social justice education I had participated in _always_ happened during facilitation.
 Those moments when you'd "see the lightbulb turn on" in someone's eyes, or break through a barrier and discover a new place you hadn't seen before, or a different way of viewing something you'd seen a million times.

 ## It's "Do As I Do"